 - No glass or window door for food progress checking

-- Not the best for cool temperature and strong winds because of insufficient insulation
+- Not the best for cool temperatures and strong winds because of insufficient insulation

 Cleaning your smoker

-- Remove the water pan, drip tray, smoker pan, and all the rack.
+- Remove the water pan, drip tray, smoker pan, and all the racks.

 - Wipe any oil and grease residue deposited at the bottom of the smoker.